KathrynBottenberg/Election_Analysis/README.md

-#Election_Analysis
+# Election_Analysis

-  1. Overview of Election Audit: Explain the purpose of this election audit analysis.
+  ## 1. Overview of Election Audit: Explain the purpose of this election audit analysis.

-  2. Election-Audit Results:
+  ## 2. Election-Audit Results:

-    - How many votes were cast in this congressional election?
+    ### - How many votes were cast in this congressional election?
       There were 369,711 votes cast in this congressional election for the three counties in this data collection:
       Denver, Arapahoe, and Jefferson.